Significant first-principles electron-phonon coupling effects in the LiZnAs and ScAgC half-Heusler thermoelectrics: Results and discussion

-We begin by analyzing the Seebeck coefficients (S) for both n-type samples calculated using the CRTA, SERTA, and MRTA methods, which are plotted in Fig.~\hyperref[fig:sbk]{\ref{fig:sbk}} as a function of electron doping concentration (n$_e$) at 300, 600, and 900 K. It is clearly demonstrated for both materials that the physical behavior of S appears counterintuitive when relying solely on the CRTA framework.
-However, both SERTA and MRTA provide nearly similar S values, indicating that the average change of electron velocity during scattering processes in Eq.~\hyperref[eq:tau]{\eqref{eq:tau}} is negligibly small when S is computed.
-The magnitude of S (|S|) increases with T and decreases with increasing n$_e$ at a given T, analogous to a typical behavior of most semiconducting TE compounds.
-Since lifetime is assumed to be constant in CRTA, the value of S is not significantly improved with increasing concentration, which can also be due to the large band gap of these hH materials.
-Inclusion of \eph\ scattering leads to a noticeable improvements in S across all T when compared to CRTA estimates, with the most significant enhancements observed at lower doping concentrations.
-Specifically, at a n$_e$ value of 10$^{17}$ cm$^{-3}$, S values are 2-6 times higher than those predicted by CRTA in both materials.
+We begin by analyzing the Seebeck coefficients (S) for both n-type hHs calculated using the CRTA, SERTA, and MRTA methods, which are plotted in Fig.~\hyperref[fig:sbk]{\ref{fig:sbk}} as a function of n$_e$ at 300, 600, and 900 K. It is clearly demonstrated for both hHs that the physical behavior of S appears counterintuitive when relying solely on the CRTA framework.
+However, both SERTA and MRTA provide nearly similar S values, indicating that the average change of electron velocity during scattering processes in Eq.~\hyperref[eq:tau]{\eqref{eq:tau}} is negligibly small.
+The magnitude of S (|S|) increases with T and decreases with increasing n$_e$ at a given T, analogous to a typical behavior of most semiconducting TEs.
+Since lifetime is assumed to be constant in CRTA, the value of S is not significantly improved with increasing n$_e$, which can also be due to the large band gap of these hHs.
+Inclusion of \eph\ scattering leads to a noticeable improvements in S across all T when compared to CRTA estimates, with the most significant enhancements observed at lower n$_e$.
+From the band structure, intraband scattering is expected to play an important role in producing these higher S values.
+Specifically, at a n$_e$ of 10$^{17}$ cm$^{-3}$, S values are 2-6 times higher than those predicted by CRTA in both hHs.
 However, this discrepancy decreases as n$_e$ increases.